 - Optional - a portable canvas chair

-Registration Fee: $195 (includes the e-Course Authorization Code, Basic Rider Course Handbook and a $4 comprehensive insurance fee)
+Registration Fee: $199 (includes the E-Course Authorization Code and a $5 comprehensive insurance fee)

 *All NC Motorcycle Safety Education courses are self-supporting and tuition fees will not be refunded if you fail to show up or don't complete the course for any reason.
-Transfers will be considered on a case by case basis and must be requested at least one week in advance of the original course date.
-Transfers are provided if your space can be filled.
 No fee exemptions.
-No refunds after registration.
+No refunds or transfers after registration.